sbarabe/SBK_PCBs/README.md

 To order or inquire, contact us at **smartbuildskits@gmail.com**.

 > ⚠️ We are working to make them available on a commercial platform — stay tuned!

+## License

+The schematic diagrams and mechanical board outlines shared in this repository are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.

+You are free to copy and adapt the materials for non-commercial purposes, provided that proper credit is given.

+See the [LICENSE](LICENSE) file for full legal terms.